 A vast expanse awaits.
 It extends from the mangrove shoreline and over Biscayne Bay.
 With the wide blue sky above and gin clear waters below, you seem suspended in time and space.

-Biscayne Bay is a shallow estuary, a place where freshwater from the land mixes with salt water from the sea and life abounds.
-It serves as a nursery where infant and juvenile marine life reside.
-Lush seagrass beds provide hiding places and food for a vast array of sea life.
-In fact approximately 70 percent of the area's recreationally and commercially important fishes, crustaceans, and shellfish spend a portion of their young lives in the bay's protective environment.
+Biscayne Bay is a shallow estuary.
+It is a place where freshwater from the mainland mixes with salt water from the sea.
+The bay serves as a nursery for marine life.
+Lush seagrass beds provide hiding places as well as food for a vast array of sea life.
+Many fish, crustaceans and shellfish spend a portion of their lives in the protective environment of the bay.

-Protected from the ocean to the east by a chain of islands or keys and by the mainland to the west, the bay is one of the most productive ecosystems in the park.
+The bay is one of the most productive ecosystems in the park.
 Fresh water flow brings nutrients from inland areas.
-Plants use these nutrients, along with energy from the sun, carbon dioxide, and water to produce food through photosynthesis.
+Plants combine these nutrients with energy from the sun, carbon dioxide and water to produce food.

-Beneath the bay's clear waters are two primary ecosystems: hardbottom and seagrass.
+Beneath the clear water of the bay are two primary ecosystems; hardbottom and seagrass communities.

 There are three major types of seagrasses found in the bay.
 Shoal grass (Halodule wrightii) is an early colonizer of disturbed areas and usually grows in water too shallow for other species.
-Turtlegrass (Thalassia testudinum), the most common seagrass in the park, has wide leaf blades and a deep root structure, and forms most of the large, lush seagrass meadows found in the park.
+Turtlegrass (Thalassia testudinum), the most common seagrass in the park, has wide leaf blades and a deep root structure.
+It forms most of the large, lush seagrass meadows of the park.
 Manatee grass (Syringodium filiforme) is easily recognizable because its leaves are cylindrical.